hmrc/overseas-pension-transfer-stubs/README.md

 |             |            | A2100032 |          |
 |             |            | A2100041 |          |
 |             |            | A2100042 |          |

+submitTransfer

+The stub for when a user submits their transfer to HMRC.
+The stub will return 201 status code and randomly generated QT reference and Form Bundle Number and the current timestamp is returned as the processingDate.

 ### Unit tests